BIOLOGY FOR LIFE

 technician and participated in multiple field ecology research projects.
 Upon graduation from college, I was a National Park Service ranger, working at Yosemite National Park in guest interpretive services and wildlife management.
 I had thought of going to vet school, and was well on my way, before deciding to become a teacher.
 It was the best decision I have ever made.

 My interest in biological field work continued after I became a teacher, when in 2004 I won a competitive grant through the National Geographic society to travel to Brazil with Earthwatch to assist with wildlife conservation research in the Pantanal.
 While there, I wrote a reflection on teaching that has served as a "touchstone" in my teaching career.
 The trip also spurred a desire to travel with students on field work expeditions.
-I have organized and traveled multiple times with groups of students to the Bahamas, Ecuador, Peru, Costa Rica and Trinidad.
+I have organized and traveled multiple times with groups of students to the Bahamas, Ecuador, Peru, Costa Rica, Trinidad and Belize.
 You can read about our adventures here.

 I am very proud of my many accomplishments as a teacher.
 Evaluations and feedback about my teaching from students, parents, colleagues, and school principals all enthusiastically commend my proficiency as an educator.
 I have earned and renewed National Board Certification through the National Board for Professional Teaching Standards in Adolescent / Young Adult Science Education (emphasis in biology).
 I have written and been awarded multiple grants from the Issaquah Schools Foundation for cutting edge biotechnology lab materials and was selected to serve as a featured speaker at the foundation's annual luncheon.
 In 2010, a wonderful student selected me for recognition in Washington DC as a recipient of the Presidential Scholar Teacher Recognition Award.
 After a rigorous application process, in 2013 I was selected as the Washington State winner of Presidential Award for Excellence in Mathematics and Science Teaching.
 In 2017-2018 I served as an Albert Einstein Distinguished Educator Fellow, spending one year in Washington, DC focusing on federal level science education programs and my own professional development.
-On two occasions I have been honored to be recognized as the Skyline High School PSTA teacher of the year.
+On three occasions I have been recognized as the Skyline High School PSTA teacher of the year.

 For more information, please view my professional resume and my teaching philosophy.